primait/csv_schema/README.md

 field :id, "non_existing_id", ...
 ```

-Schema could be configured using a custom separator
+Schema could be configured using a custom separator (default is ?,)
 ```elixir
 use Csv.Schema, separator: ?,
 ```